51Degrees/specifications/device-detection-specification/part3/required-examples.md

 trade-off between helper functions hiding unimportant details, and helper functions hiding awkwardness of access to certain features.

-Implementors may wish to consider adding those helper functions to their API implementations, rather than them being accessible only in the context of examples.
+Implementors MAY wish to consider adding those helper functions to their API implementations, rather than them being accessible only in the context of examples.